barankaraaslan/echohostname/README.md

 - ## To deploy to an already existing cluster

 k8s manifests provided uses nginx ingress, so the cluster must have nginx ingress controller installed.
 It can be deployed with `kubectl apply -k k8s/local`.
-There is an already built image of the service on dockerhub, so the image is not needed to be moved to the cluster.
+There is an already built image of the service on dockerhub, so the image is not needed to be loaded to the cluster.

 - ## To deploy to `GCP`:

 There is also ingress support for GCP, you can deploy to GCP with manifests in `k8s/gcp` directory by running `kubectl apply -k k8s/gcp`.
-There is an already deployed one at `http://34.160.232.16`, there is an github action that deploys the service to gcp
+You can find an already deployed one at `http://34.160.232.16`.
+A github action automates the deployment